 It is an important factor in your shopping experience.
 The best times are early in the day and mid day when it is sunny.
 The reason for this is, when it is sunny and nice, people are at the beach.
 In the late afternoon everyone starts coming to buy stuff for dinner or for the evenings events.
 Also when it is the 1st. and 15th. of the month, everyone in Mexico gets paid then.
 The grocery stores are usually much more crowded then.
 If you go later at night it can still be busy and often the supply of produce and meats are low by the end of the day.
 Try avoid shopping around these times.

-Special things about shopping in Mexican grocery stores.
+Special things about shopping at grocery stores in Playa Del Carmen

 If you are interested in knowing 7 things that are more expensive in Mexican grocery stores, you might want to check out this article.